Falieson/LearningReact/MeteorTodos_React/Project.md

 ## In Progress

 # Mocha BDD
+## HELP
+* ?
+Can I combine results of describe "Tasks" from server/publications.tests and methods.tests

 ## Completed
-* Coverage for Tasks API - methods.js

-## In Progress
-* Coverage for Tasks API - /server/publications.js
+* Coverage for Tasks API - `methods.js` &&  `/server/publications.js`

 ## TODO
 * Coverage for Lists API